 I also wanted to have a brand and platform to explore my ideas and creativity through an online storefront; having found the ideal production space, that’s where it all began.

-You create thousands of bonbons and treats every week, how do you manage to make it work with a small team?
+How do you make it all work with a small team?

 At the moment, we’re a team of five; a year ago, we were three, so we’ve almost doubled.
 That in itself is crazy!
 I am fortunate enough to have a team of very enthusiastic and skilled women who make the job look easy.
 I focus on the chocolate decorating and business admin, and my team does the rest.